Asherman's syndrome

 Asherman's syndrome (AS) is an acquired uterine condition that occurs when scar tissue (adhesions) forms inside the uterus and/or the cervix.
 It is characterized by variable scarring inside the uterine cavity, where in many cases the front and back walls of the uterus stick to one another.
 AS can be the cause of menstrual disturbances, infertility, and placental abnormalities.
 Although the first case of intrauterine adhesion was published in 1894 by Heinrich Fritsch, it was only after 54 years that a full description of Asherman syndrome was carried out by Joseph Asherman.
-A number of other terms have been used to describe the condition and related conditions including: uterine/cervical atresia, traumatic uterine atrophy, sclerotic endometrium, and endometrial sclerosis.
+Several other terms have been used to describe the condition and related conditions including: uterine/cervical atresia, traumatic uterine atrophy, sclerotic endometrium, and endometrial sclerosis.

-There is not any one cause of AS.
+There is no one cause of AS.
 Risk factors can include myomectomy, cesarean section, infections, age, genital tuberculosis, and obesity.
 Genetic predisposition to AS is being investigated.
-There are also studies that show that a severe pelvic infection, independent of surgery may cause AS.
+Some studies show that a severe pelvic infection, independent of surgery may cause AS.
 AS can develop even if the woman has not had any uterine surgeries, trauma, or pregnancies.
 While rare in North America and European countries, genital tuberculosis is a cause of Asherman's in other countries such as India.

 History

-The condition was first described in 1894 by Heinrich Fritsch (Fritsch, 1894) and further characterized by the Israeli gynecologist Joseph Asherman (1889–1968) in 1948.
+The condition was first described in 1894 by Heinrich Fritsch (Fritsch, 1894) and further characterized by gynecologist Joseph Asherman (1889–1968) in 1948.

 It is also known as Fritsch syndrome, or Fritsch-Asherman syndrome.